Stocks eke out gains, euro falls

 The euro last traded down 0.4 percent at $1.2534 after falling to $1.2514, near a two-year low.
 It is down nearly 3.2 percent on the year versus the dollar.

-While the euro extended its slump, the dollar .DXY resumed its rally against major currencies.
-The dollar index was last up 0.2 percent at 82.276 after touching a 20-month high at 82.376. <FRX/>
+While the euro extended its slump, the dollar resumed its rally against major currencies.
+The dollar index was last up 0.2 percent at 82.276 after touching a 20-month high at 82.376.

 A summit on Wednesday of European Union leaders, who have been advised by senior officials to prepare contingency plans in case Greece decides to quit the currency bloc, was unable to shed new light on what euro zone nations plan to do.